keivan-amini/Automated-Grow-Box-for-mushrooms-project/README.md

 ## What to do
 ### Electronics

-First of all, you will need to connect the sensors to the Arduino UNO.
+First of all, you will need to connect the low voltage sensors to the Arduino UNO.
 The [DHT 11](https://www.mouser.com/datasheet/2/758/DHT11-Technical-Data-Sheet-Translated-Version-1143054.pdf) sensor allows us to measure the temperature and the humidity of an environment and it is composed by 4 pins as you can see in the following picture:

 <p align="center">
   <img src="https://github.com/keivan-amini/Automated-Grow-Box-for-mushrooms-project/blob/main/sensorr-removebg-preview.png?raw=true" align="centre" height="200" width="200" alt="Grow Box"/>